This website is intended for healthcare professionals only.

 21st June 2022

-According to the results of a press release from the manufacturer, Pfizer, paxlovid does not benefit patients who are either unvaccinated or vaccinated and who are deemed not at a high risk of severe complications such as hospitalisation or death if infected with COVID-19.
+Paxlovid does not benefit patients who are either unvaccinated or vaccinated and who are deemed not at a high risk of severe complications such as hospitalisation or death if infected with COVID-19, according to the manufacturer Pfizer.

 Paxlovid in low-risk patients

-However, not all of the current data is negative.
-When performing an additional analysis of secondary endpoint data, treatment with Paxlovid resulted in a nominally significant 62% decrease in COVID-19-related medical visits per day across all patients, relative to placebo (p = 0.0228).
+Not all of the current data is negative.
+When performing an additional analysis of secondary endpoint data, treatment with paxlovid resulted in a nominally significant 62% decrease in COVID-19-related medical visits per day across all patients, relative to placebo (p = 0.0228).

-Following these results, the press release reports that Pfizer has decided to cease enrolment into EPIC-SR due to low rate of hospitalisation or death in the standard-risk population but will continue to evaluate treatment in populations with high unmet need.
+Following these results, Pfizer has decided to cease enrolment into EPIC-SR due to low rate of hospitalisation or death in the standard-risk population but will continue to evaluate treatment in populations with high unmet need.

 9th November 2021